 To reveal this page you need to select FTP or WebDAV file protocol and enable Encryption on Login dialog or select S3 protocol.

 Refer to documentation of page sections:

 Using Minimum and Maximum TLS/SSL version selections, you can configure what versions of TLS/SSL is WinSCP allowed to use.

 The SSL is disabled by default to protect you from its known serious vulnerabilities.
 Enable is only, if the server does not support TLS.
-You may want to restrict minimum TLS version further, in order to prevent WinSCP from using versions of TLS protocol that suffer form known vulnerabilities (currently TLS 1.0).
+You may want to restrict minimum TLS version further, in order to prevent WinSCP from using versions of TLS protocol that suffer from known vulnerabilities (currently TLS 1.0).

 Uncheck Reuse TLS/SSL session ID for data connections, when there is an interoperability problem with your FTPS server when reusing the TLS/SSL session ID.
 The option is available for FTP protocol only.